Ulli1991/project_webpage/index.md

 ### Magneto-centrifugal outflows in disc galaxies

+In Steinwandel (2020c), I recently proposed a scenario for how magnetic fields could contribute to outflow launching in more massive galaxies based on super-equipartition magnetic fields in the galactic center that are amplified by sheared radial motions in bar formation processes.
+Therefore, I derived magnetic field growth in galaxies under the assumption of radial flows that originate from dynamical oscillations due to the presence of non-axis symmetric potentials, such as a bar potential and showed that one can get a zeroth order net growth of the toroidal component of the central magnetic field by this radial flows.
+Under the assumption that the alpha^2-Omega dynamo already amplified the field to equipartition field strength one can show that resulting field can reach low Plasmabeta values of around  0.1 in the galactic center.
+However, a Plasmabeta of 0.1 alone is not enough to generate an outflow based on magnetic fields.

 ### Supernova-Driven Outflows and star-by-star simulations of dwarf galaxies

 ### Magnetic field amplification in the Intracluster medium